bmintz/queryp/README.md

 -- :endquery
 ```

-A Query object can be called:
+A Query template can be called:
   - with no block names to return the query without any blocks
   - with one or more block names to return the query with only those block names.